Eomys/pyleecan-doc/Tests_Turorials/how.to.parametrize.md

 # Parametrizing test

 Pytest enables to go much further and test more cases on a single test by running a test with different input data.
-To do so, you just need to use the parametrize marker.
+To do so, just need to use the parametrize marker.
 This marker has two arguments:
 * a tuple containing the test parameters names
 * a list containing tuples, each tuple contains the input data for one test run